Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Hardness of strongly rainbow-connecting split graphs

-Ananth {\em et al.}~\cite{Ananth2011} reduced the chromatic number problem to the $\subsetsrc$ problem.
-The latter problem was then reduced to the problem of computing the strong rainbow connection number of an bipartite graph.
-The size of none of the reductions depend on the number of colors $k$.
-Thus, it can be shown that an $\alpha$-approximation algorithm for computing the strong rainbow connection number implies an $f(\alpha)$-approximation algorithm for the chromatic number problem, where $f$ is some function.
-But since the chromatic number of an $n$-vertex graph cannot be approximated with a factor of $n^{1-\epsilon}$ for any $\epsilon > 0$ unless $\P = \NP$~\cite{Zuckerman2006}, we obtain the following. \begin{corollary} There is no polynomial time algorithm that approximates the strong rainbow connection number of an $n$-vertex split graph with a factor of $n^{1/2-\epsilon}$ for any $\epsilon > 0$, unless $\P = \NP$. \end{corollary} \begin{proof} It is enough to show the size of the constructed split graph $G'$ in Theorem~\ref{thm_src_chordal_hardness} does not depend on the number of colors $k$.
-Indeed, for every vertex of the star $S$, we add at most 1 vertex to $G'$.
-For each of the possible $V \choose 2$ pairs in $P$, we add exactly 1 vertex.
-Thus, the claim follows. \end{proof}
+Ananth {\em et al.}~\cite{Ananth2011} reduced the problem of deciding whether a graph $G$ has chromatic number at most~$k$ to \probkSubsetSRC.
+Finally, they reduced \probkSubsetSRC to the problem of deciding whether a bipartite graph $G'$ can be strongly rainbow-connected in $k$ colors.
+In this final step, the size of $G'$ is quadratic in the input graph~$G$ of the chromatic number instance.
+Moreover, since the chromatic number of an $n$-vertex graph cannot be approximated with a factor of $n^{1-\epsilon}$ for any $\epsilon > 0$ unless $\P = \NP$~\cite{Zuckerman2006}, they obtained that $\src(G')$ cannot be approximated with a factor of $n^{1/2-\epsilon}$, under the same complexity-theoretic assumptions.
+We apply precisely the same reasoning to the split graph~$G'$ obtained in Theorem~\ref{thm_src_chordal_hardness}, where $G'$ has size quadratic in~$G$ (similarly assuming a chain of reductions from an arbitrary instance $G$ of chromatic number).
+We obtain the following. \begin{theorem} There is no polynomial-time algorithm that approximates the strong rainbow connection number of an $n$-vertex split graph with a factor of $n^{1/2-\epsilon}$ for any $\epsilon > 0$, unless $\P = \NP$. \end{theorem}